Images

 Market and model

-From launch, dual Motor quattro Q6 e-tron prices started from around £69,000 - it's around £93,000 for the SQ6 e-tron.
-So yes, there's quite a lot of overlap with the larger Q8 e-tron model.
+From launch, Q6 e-tron prices started from around £59,000 for the SUV model.
+It's from around £69,000 for the dual Motor quattro version; and around £93,000 for the SQ6 e-tron.
+There's a £2,500 premium for the swoopier Sportback body shape.
+And there are three trim levels - 'Sport', 'S line' and 'Edition 1'.
+Either way, there's quite a lot of overlap with the larger Q8 e-tron model.
 You get plenty of technology for that though, thanks in part to this Q6's newly developed 'electronic architecture E3' tech, which allows customers to experience digitalisation in the vehicle more directly than an Audi ever has before.
 The E3 system controls all vehicle functions - from infotainment and driving features through to semi-automated driving.

 One example is the car's Augmented Reality Head-Up Display; the far virtual distance of its image creates the impression that the elements shown are floating up to 200 metres away.
 Virtual content is thus seamlessly integrated into reality.
 This can also show the avatar for the self-learning Audi voice assistant, which can be used to control numerous vehicle functions which understands more than 800 voice commands.